albertogd/gitops-for-organizations/docs/Baremetal.md

 ## Summary

 We’ve deployed a baremetal OpenShift cluster using ACM and on-premise assisted installer.

-First, we’ve checked the prerequisites, then we’ve created the Baremetal hosts and the cluster using ACM UI.
-After that, we’ve created the objects in the ACM cluster.
-Next, we’ve created the objects in our Git repository, and we’ve synchronized the objects to our ACM cluster with ArgoCD.
-At last, we’ve created a Helm Chart and an ArgoCD ApplicationSet to deploy baremetal clusters automatically.
+First, we need to check the prerequisites.
+Once we've the prerequisites in place, we move to the ACM console, and create the Baremetal hosts and check their status.
+After that, we can deploy an Openshift cluster using Assisted Installer and the Baremetal hosts.
+If the deployment is successful, we can move to the command line, and create the objects one at a time checking their status.
+At last, we can create the objects in our Git repository, and synchronize the objects to our ACM cluster using ArgoCD.

+If we want to automate baremetal OpenShift cluster deployments like a self-service, you can create a Helm Chart with all the objects, and an ArgoCD ApplicationSet to deploy each cluster using the Helm chart as we did in [Provisioning OpenShift clusters using GitOps with ACM](https://cloud.redhat.com/blog/provisioning-openshift-clusters-using-gitops-with-acm).